 - Served in a small glass

-Unlike lattes or cappuccinos, cortado focuses on balance rather than milkiness.
+Unlike lattes or cappuccinos, cortados focus on balance rather than milkiness.

-The traditional cortado coffee is prepared with a 1:1 ratio of milk to espresso.
+Traditional cortado coffee is prepared at a 1:1 ratio of milk to espresso.

 First, it needs one or two shots of espresso with an equal volume of steamed milk.
-However, you can some variation to this combitation.
+However, you can make some variation to this combination.

 - To get a stronger, more pungent drink, add slightly more espresso.